eegsynth/eegsynth/doc/installation.md

 git clone https://github.com/eegsynth/eegsynth.git
 ```

-## Install the dependencies on FieldTrip
+## Install the binary dependencies on FieldTrip

 For interfacing with the EEG amplifiers we use the FieldTrip buffer and the associated amplifier-specific applications.
 Each of them is a small executable that is implemented in C and already compiled.
 These executables are different for each computing platform (i386, ARM, etc.) and for each operating system.
 In the eegsynth/bin directory you can find a small installer script that helps you to select and download the correct ones.